3D-printed components for electron-ion trapping: Pre-experimental tests of functionality and ultra-high vacuum compatibility: Results and discussions

 \subsection{Oven testing}

-Before installing the oven in the vacuum apparatus, we tested the heating and temperature monitoring of the oven in the air as shown in Figure \ref{fig:Oven glowing}.
-The thermal radiation was observed to be limited to the oven tube (Figure \ref{fig:Oven glowing}b) and together with the attainment of temperatures higher than \qty{400}{\kelvin}, indicated that the thermal insulation of the oven tube is good.
+Before installing the oven in the vacuum apparatus, we tested its heating and temperature monitoring capabilities in air, as shown in Figure \ref{fig:Oven glowing}a.
+The thermal radiation was confined to the oven tube (Figure \ref{fig:Oven glowing}b), and the attainment of temperatures higher than \qty{673}{\kelvin} indicated effective thermal insulation of the oven tube.
+This testing also verified the appropriateness of installing a heat shield.

 The performance of an oven assembly under ultra-high vacuum conditions was examined by measuring dependence of the oven temperature ($T_\mathrm{ov}$) and the pressure on the input current ($I$), which was incremented in steps of $I_\mathrm{sz}$ held for durations of $t_\mathrm{hd}$.
 This stepwise heating prevented the pressure surges that could potentially collapse the vacuum system.
 During the tests, the system functioned with the gate valve open and the turbomolecular pump active, corresponding to the Tp$_\mathrm{ON}$ regime in Figure \ref{fig:Pressuretime}, with limit pressures approaching \qty{e-8}{mbar}.